relentlesss/MentalMath/README.md

 ## Demo

-A demo is available here: test.py
-The functions are in the file: trading_helper.py
+A demo is availablein the file test.py and the functions are in the file trading_helper.py

 To run the GUI, please type 'streamlit run test.py' in your terminal.